 1.6.2.
 Opening Procedures.
 Prior to the instructor entering the flight room, the Flight Leader will stand at parade rest in the front of the flight room facing the back of the room.
 All other cadets will be at parade rest, standing behind their chairs and facing the center of the room.
 As the instructor breaks the threshold of the doorway, the Flight Leader will assume the position of attention and call the flight to attention.
 The instructor will walk to the front of the room and position themselves at the side of the Flight Leader.
-The Flight Leader will turn and face the instructor, salute (if the instructor is a commissioned officer) and report, "Sir/Ma'am,
+The Flight Leader will turn and face the instructor, salute (if the instructor is a commissioned officer) and report, "Sir/Ma'am, \\\\\\

-Flight is accounted for and ready for instruction."
+Flight \\\\\ is accounted for and ready for instruction."
 NOTE: Flights with number designators will state their Flight "Number."
 Flights with letter designators will state their "Letter" Flight.
 The instructor will return the salute and command, "Take your seats."
 Cadets will then quickly take their seats and sit at the seated position of attention until placed "At Ease" by the instructor.

 1.6.3.
 Closing procedures.
 At the conclusion of the lecture, the instructor will direct the FL, "Flight Leader, prepare the flight for dismissal."
 The Flight Leader will immediately stand, push in their chair, assume the position of attention behind their chair and command, "Flight, prepare for dismissal."
 Each flight member will then stand, push in their chair, standardize training materials and assume the position of parade rest behind their chair.
 After the entire flight accomplishes this task, the flight leader will move to the front of the flight room facing the back of the room.
-The Flight Leader will assume the position at the side of the flight leader.
-The Flight Leader will face the instructor, salute (if the instructor is a commissioned officer only), and report, "Sir/Ma'am, Flight is ready for dismissal."
-After the instructor will the instructor exits the room.
+The Flight Leader will assume the position of attention and then call the flight to attention.
+The instructor will then take their position at the side of the flight leader.
+The Flight Leader will face the instructor, salute (if the instructor is a commissioned officer only), and report, "Sir/Ma'am, \\\\Flight\\\\\\ is ready for dismissal."
+After the instructor returns the flight leader's salute, the Flight Leader will turn and face the back of the room until the instructor exits the room.
 As the instructor breaks the threshold of the doorway, the instructor will command, "CARRY ON."
 At this point all cadets will echo, "CARRY ON, SIR/MA'AM."